 Quick Recap: Flow is the idea that parts are moving or being processed, opposite of them being idle.
 The idea behind it is to reduce inventory and to reduce lead time.
 In reality, however, a much better measure for this would be the percentage of the value-added time, since the flow itself (i.e., the transport) is also a waste and should be reduced if possible.
 You will also never achieve 100% flow, even though this is the true north.

 What is One-Piece Flow?

 One-piece flow moves each product to the next stage as soon as it is completed at the previous stage in the value stream.
+The next stage should be ready to accept the part immediately.
 There is no accumulation of larger batches for moving material.
 The basic idea of one-piece flow is that you do not wait until you have a pallet/box/batch of parts before moving them to the next process, but that you move smaller quantities more frequently.
 Ideally, the transport quantity is one.
 The benefit of one-piece flow is also a reduction of fluctuations and hence a reduction of work in progress inventory.
 You don’t get a big box and then nothing, but you get the parts one by one, ideally just in time when you need them.

 This helps to reduce transit time of the material through the value stream, and reduces the lead time.
 The system can react faster, and information can flow quicker.
 For example, if a subsequent station notices a systematic defect, a faster transit time means that there is less material in between that has to be reworked or scrapped.

 I often find that one-piece flow is confused with a lot size of one.
 A smaller lot size is indeed beneficial to manufacturing, and the true north lot size is one.
 Different from many other true-north goals, a lot size of one is indeed achievable.
 Through smaller lot sizes you can also reduce your inventory fluctuations, and hence your buffer inventories.